-- Applicants must be registered as full-time graduate students or post-doctoral fellows at a university in British Columbia.
-Applications from students or post-doctoral fellows who will be starting their training program between September 2024 to February 2025 are also eligible.
-Trainees who will be defending their thesis or completing their program by February 2025 are not eligible.
+Applicants must be registered as full-time graduate students or post-doctoral fellows at a university in British Columbia as of September 2025.
+Trainees with a May 2026 planned graduation are not eligible.
 Please note that international students who are registered as graduate students or post-doctoral fellows at a BC university are eligible to apply as long as they meet the other criteria.
 Also note that Clinical Fellows are eligible for the postdoctoral-level award if at least 50% of their fellowship is devoted to research.
-Those who are registered as full-time graduate students or post-doctoral fellows at a university in British Columbia but also hold a concurrent full-time paid role (for example, a faculty position) are not eligible to apply. - Applicants must be a WHRI student/trainee member.
+Those who are registered as full-time graduate students or post-doctoral fellows at a university in British Columbia but also hold a concurrent full-time paid role (for example, a faculty position) are not eligible to apply.

+- Applicants must be a WHRI student/trainee member.
 There is no fee to become a member and any trainee engaged in women's health research at a BC-based university is eligible for membership.
 More information about WHRI membership benefits and application procedures can be found here: http://whri.org/become-a-member/ - The applicant's academic supervisor, or the Principal Investigator overseeing the research study that is the target of the application, must also be a member of the WHRI.
 Any researcher engaged in women's health research at a BC-based university is eligible for membership.
-If the applicant and/or supervisor would like to inquire about the supervisor's current WHRI membership status, please contact Kathryn Dewar (kdewar@cw.bc.ca). - Applicants engaged in women's health research across all four pillars of health research (biomedical; clinical; health systems services; and social, cultural, environmental and population health), including global health, are eligible to apply.
+If the applicant and/or supervisor would like to inquire about the supervisor's current WHRI membership status, please contact Kathryn Dewar (kdewar@cw.bc.ca). - Applicants engaged in women's and/or newborn health research across all four pillars of health research (biomedical; clinical; health systems services; and social, cultural, environmental and population health), including global health, are eligible to apply. - For applicants who receive a WHRI Graduate and Fellowship Research Award in Women's Health and, during the subsequent 12 months after WHRI award acceptance, are successful in obtaining another major salary award (see definition of 'major salary award' above under 'applicant eligibility'), the following must be done: - WHRI must be informed immediately about the receipt of the other major salary award. - The applicant must choose either the WHRI award or the other salary award (i.e. cannot hold both awards simultaneously). - Alternatively, the applicant can defer the start of the other salary award until after 12 months of the WHRI award acceptance.